-Los Angeles County began offering Covid-19 vaccines to a limited number of residents in late 2020, and by the spring or summer of 2021 it should be available to the general public.
-Between now and then, there’ll also be a gradual phasing-in of people who can get it.
+Los Angeles County began offering Covid-19 vaccines to a limited number of residents in late 2020, and by April 15, 2021 it will be available to most of the general public.

 If you’re not actively following it, L.A.’s vaccine plans have been a bit overwhelming to keep up with, so we’ll cut right to exactly what you need to know.

-When can I get the vaccine in Los Angeles?
+So when can I actually get the vaccine in Los Angeles?

 How much does it cost?